MrOtherGuy/fx-autoconfig/readme.md

 Clicking the button sent you here, right?
 So what is going on here?
 Fear not!
 Here's what's happening... probably.

-In older versions of this loader script, boot.jsm had a hack to make a Firefox internal `gBrowser` object available for your custom scripts.
-However, said hack is now disabled by default in latest versions of boot.jsm.
+In older versions of this loader script, boot.sys.mjs had a hack to make a Firefox internal `gBrowser` object available for your custom scripts.
+However, said hack is now disabled by default in latest versions of boot.sys.mjs.

-So, if boot.jsm detects that startup has been broken because gBrowser is not available, it will show said banner.
-Clicking the "Enable workaround"-button will tell boot.jsm to set a pref `userChromeJS.gBrowser_hack.enabled` to `true` on next startup.
+So, if boot.sys.mjs detects that startup has been broken because gBrowser is not available, it will show said banner.
+Clicking the "Enable workaround"-button will tell boot.sys.mjs to set a pref `userChromeJS.gBrowser_hack.enabled` to `true` on next startup.
 You can always set that pref manually if you wish.

-Note: there's is also related pref `userChromeJS.gBrowser_hack.required` which boot.jsm uses to tell itself that startup was broken on last run.
+Note: there's is also related pref `userChromeJS.gBrowser_hack.required` which boot.sys.mjs uses to tell itself that startup was broken on last run.
+Neiter the `.required` or `.enabled` pref might not exist if the loader has not detected broken startup.

+If you later want to disable the "gBrowser hack" then you need to set **both** `userChromeJS.gBrowser_hack.enabled` and `userChromeJS.gBrowser_hack.required` to false - or simply removing both prefs.

 ## What causes this error?